alifar76/NegBinSig-Test/README.md

 Running the script
 ------

-The script is run via command line using the Rscript command.
+The script is run via command line using the Rscript command (in terminal).
 To run the script, pass the command in following format:

 ```Rscript nb_test_script.R both_vs_neither_filter.txt both_neither_mapfile.txt Both Neither Treatment ZINB_NB_Output_test_v2.txt 2```